mjaddis/rdss-message-api-specification/README.md

 ## Introduction

-This repository documents the RDSS Message API and describes the format and structure of messages sent within the RDSS project.
+This repository documents the RDSS Message API and describes the format and structure of messages sent within the RDSS project, and architectural designs and patterns for the underlying messaging system.

-The API, format and structure draws on patterns from [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/).
+The API, format, structures and patterns are derived from material from [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/).

 ### Audience